jeremyisjj26/cs5293sp20-project3/README.md

 I then created a function to print the top 5 similar cuisines to "mexican", that included their name and their similarity variable value.

-This was output to a file.
+This was output to a file using the library sys to print the output to a text file.

 NOTE:
     So i spent alot of time trying to figure out how to call the csv file into a spacy model.
 I knew that was the route that i wanted to go,